 Variable or value

 Does the variable change, or does its value change?
 Ah.
-We can get tied in knots thinking about this one.
+We can tie ourselves in knots puzzling over this one.
 Here is one possible train of thought.
 “It’s the variable that changes, obviously.
 Well, I don’t mean that the variable itself has changed, of course.
 It’s still the same variable.
 It has just changed its value.
 So it’s the value that has changed.
 But the value is a number, and a number can’t change!”

 This elegance of natural language comes at a price, however.
 The price is that we must beware of trains of thought like, “The temperature has fallen; the temperature is 19 degrees; therefore 19 degrees has fallen.”
 The fallacy there, of course, is that “the temperature” refers to the variable in the first premise, but the value in the second premise.